no-stack-dub-sack/ApexDoc2/README.md

 * @deprecated Replaced by AccountTriggerHandler
 * @see AccountTriggerHandler
 *
-* @description Trigger Handler on Accounts that handles ensuring the correct `System__c` flags are set on
+* Look, no description token!
+Trigger Handler on Accounts that handles ensuring the correct `System__c`
-* our special accounts (Household, One-to-One), and also detects changes on Household Account that requires
+* flags are set on our special accounts (Household, One-to-One), and also detects changes on Household
-* name updating.
+* Account that requires name updating.
 */
 public with sharing class ACCT_Accounts_TDTM extends TDTM_Runnable {
 ```

-### Property Comments
+### Property and Inner Enum Comments
-Located in the lines above a property.
+Located in the lines above a property or an enum nested inside a class.
 The special tokens are all optional.

 | token | description |
 |-------|-------------|
 | @description | one or more lines that describe the property|

-Example
+Examples
 ```
+    /** The countries in which our accounts are located */ public enum Countries { USA, CANADA, MEXICO, PERU, CHINA, RUSSIA, INDIA }

     /**
-    * @description specifies whether state and country picklists are enabled in this org.
+    * Specifies whether state and country picklists are enabled in this org.
     * returns true if enabled.
     */
     public static Boolean isStateCountryPicklistsEnabled {